Time-in and the IC area

 The themes that exist within Empire include romance and courtship, mind-influencing magic, drugs and addiction, human sacrifice, racism and prejudice, prostitution, violence, robbery, torture and murder.
 They do not include non-consensual sex or sex with minors.
 It is not possible to know what real life experiences other players have suffered, so you must avoid IC references to either of these two subjects in play to ensure that you do not upset any of your fellow players.

-The wiki lays out forms of racism and prejudice that are specific to the Empire setting - for example a briar will face prejudice in many parts of the Empire.
+The wiki lays out forms prejudice that are specific to the Empire setting - for example a briar will face prejudice in many parts of the Empire.
 We regard the choices that players have chosen to make for their character as acceptable subjects for discrimination in the game - please do not conflate these with real world discrimination issues such as sexuality, gender, and religion.
 See the rules on Conduct for more information.

+You should do everything reasonably possible to ignore any secret information that your character has not gained IC.
+You should only act on the things your character could legitimately know.
 It is usually inappropriate to tell another player something that their character might desperately want to know.
 If your character has been murdered, for instance, you should avoid telling your friends who murdered your character, for they are likely to want to take revenge.
 If another player actively tells you something that you did not want to know while OOC and you believe that doing this has affected your ability to discern the information IC then speak to the head referee.
 The head referee will assess the situation and may give you permission to act on the knowledge your character has if they believe it is appropriate.

 Chest.JPG